MichaelByers/MMM-AC-3Day-Forecast/README.md

 - [request](https://www.npmjs.com/package/request) (installed via `npm install`)

 ## Notes
-I hope you like this module, I know it duplicates many other weather modules, however I missed my home-brew mirrors weather information so I recreated it for MM2.
+I hope you like this module, I know it duplicates many other weather modules, however I preferred the data from Accuweather.
 Feel free to submit pull requests or post issues and I'll do my best to respond.

 ## Thanks To...
 - [Michael Teeuw](https://github.com/MichMich) for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) framework that made this module possible.